YottaDB/YDBDoc/ProgGuide/langfeat.rst

 * The name specifies a particular array.
 * The optional expressions specify the subscripts and must be enclosed in parentheses and separated by commas (,).

 Although there is no restriction on variable names in source code, the first 31 characters of a variable name are significant and subsequent characters are dropped internally.
 A variable can have up to 31 subscripts.
-The maximum size of a variable name and all its subscripts is `1,019 bytes <https://docs.yottadb.com/AdminOpsGuide/gde.html#guidelines-for-mapping>`_.
-As this limit is defined by the `internal representation <https://docs.yottadb.com/AdminOpsGuide/gds.html#gds-keys>`_, it is not easily translated to a specific limit; however, in practice it appears to suffice for most applications.
+The maximum size of a variable name and all its subscripts is `1,019 bytes <../AdminOpsGuide/gde.html#guidelines-for-mapping>`_.
+As this limit is defined by the `internal representation <../AdminOpsGuide/gds.html#gds-keys>`_, it is not easily translated to a specific limit; however, in practice it appears to suffice for most applications.
 The value of a node can be 1MiB.

 .. note:: As global variables that start with :code:`^%Y` are used by the
-	  `%YGBLSTAT() <./utility.html#ygblstat>`_
+	  :ref:`ygblstat-util`
 	  utility program, and global variables that start with :code:`^%y` are reserved for use by YottaDB, applications should not use them.